johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-06-21-azure-container-apps-pubsub/index.md

 ## You got mail: programmatic subscriptions!

+We can get rid of our `subscriptions.yaml` file now - we're going programmatic instead of declarative.

 We're going to replace our `WeatherForecastController.cs` with a `WeatherForecastEndpoints.cs` which contains very similar code, but uses the .NET 6 minimal API approach instead: (There appears to be a way to work with MVC but it's not clear how to use it, and it appears to be a more confusing approach than the .NET 6 minimal API approach.)

 ```cs